At a glance

 - Do the symptoms come and go?

-Diagnostic tests be necessary to determine the underlying cause.
+Diagnostic tests are necessary to determine the underlying cause.

 Baseline tests: Complete blood count, biochemical profile and urinalysis to evaluate the overall health of the cat